Does a Short Swing Equal a Quick Swing?

 The time to contact metric (provided by bat sensors) measures the time, beginning when the barrel starts to move towards the hitting zone (at launch) until the bat reaches the ball.
 Time to contact is affected by the degree of early bat speed, the swing arc radius, and where contact occurs, inner zone (deep) vs. outer (out front).

-Time to contact is the primary indicator of quickness.
+Time to contact (ToC) is the primary indicator of quickness.
+ToC reflects the time the hitter has to make a swing commitment.

-A Short in Distance Swing Usually Takes Longer
+A Short in Distance Swing Often Takes Longer

-A commonly accepted concept of a “short” swing, especially in youth baseball and fastpitch softball, includes a set of mechanics where:
+A commonly accepted concept of a “short” swing includes a set of mechanics where:

 - The hands load in front of the rear shoulder (outside the toe line).